usnistgov/fastchebpure/README.md

 After running, the output should be in the ``output`` folder.
 If files already exist in that destination they will not be over-written.

+## Figures

+Once the expansions have been generated, the figures can be created by running the script ``make_figures.py``

 Notes:

 * The code expects that the working directory when running is a subfolder of this code in order to properly find the fluid files